About Our Village

 Coyle, Caitlin; Mutchler, Jan; Velasco, Nidya; Berger, Sue; and Mailman, Rebecca, "Swampscott for All Ages: A Community Needs Assessment" (2019).
 Center for Social and Demographic Research on Aging Publications.
 38.

 The Village Movement

-Seniors all over America want to remain in their homes, even though some errands, chores, and an active social life become harder as they age.
+Seaglass Village was inspired by the Village Movement, which recognizes that older people want to remain in their homes, even though some errands, chores, and an active social life become harder as they age.
 For some, as daily life becomes a bit more difficult, the solution might be moving to a retirement or assisted-living community or hiring caregivers.
-For others, the solution can be the Village Movement, which has sprung up to help seniors live purposely, independently, safely, and socially in their own homes.
+For others, the solution can be a Village, which helps seniors live purposely, independently, safely, and socially in their own homes.